embench/embench-iot/doc/README.md

 - This time should be recorded using hardware internal to the device being benchmarked - e.g., CPU cycle counter or other fast timer (i.e., running at a significantly higher rate than the benchmark takes to run).
-- For each benchmark divide the time taken by the value used for `CPU_MHZ` in the configuration to give a normalized time value.
+- For each benchmark, compute its speed relative to the reference platform - see [Reference platform](#reference-platform) - by dividing the normalized time value of the reference benchmark by the time calculated in the previous step and multiplying the result by `gsf`.
-- For each benchmark, compute its speed relative to the reference platform - see [Reference platform](#reference-platform) - by dividing the normalized time value of the reference benchmark by the normalized time calculated in the previous step.
+- Divide the relative score by `cpy_mhz`.
 - Calculate the geometric mean, geometric standard deviation and range of one geometric standard deviation of the relative speeds.